jonathanwalker/kachracraft/README.md

 - An **AWS account** with Bedrock access
 - **AWS SSO** configured with necessary permissions

-## ⚠️ Warning: Potential Security Issues
+## ⚠️ Warning: Contains Security Issues

 KachraCraft contains **security vulnerabilities**.
-Exercise caution when deploying it or exposing it to untrusted users.
-Review and implement appropriate security measures to safeguard your deployment.
+Do not deploy it to where untrusted users would have access.
+Quick start only binds to localhost for a reason.
+Never expose this application to anybody but yourself.

 For insights on the security of this tool, check out this blog: [Hacking AI Applications](https://www.securityrunners.io/post/hacking-ai-applications).